trimstray/nginx-admins-handbook/README.md

 - one file handler for opening file (e.g. static file)
 - one file handler for the proxied connection (that will open a socket handling these requests to remote or local host/process)

+Also important is:

+  > NGINX can use up to two file descriptors per full-fledged connection.

 Look also at these diagrams:

 - 1 file handler for connection with client and 1 file handler for static file being served by NGINX: